Overview

 🧳 Tips

 Cát Tiên National Park is the most accessible serious wildlife destination from Ho Chi Minh City and Bàu Sấu is its centrepiece attraction.
-The park rewards overnight stays - the evening and dawn periods in the forest are significantly more productive for wildlife than midday hours, and the night walks from the park headquarters offer the chance to see nocturnal species.
-Combine Bàu Sấu with the park's other activities: the gibbons at the Dao Tien Endangered Primate Species Centre, night drives, and the extensive bird list of over 350 species.
+The park rewards overnight stays - the evening and dawn periods at the lake are the most rewarding for wildlife, and spending a night at the ranger station puts you at the water's edge during both.
+The rainy season (Jul - Oct) is harder going on the trail but the forest is at its most atmospheric: the canopy amplifies rain, streams run audibly through the undergrowth, and the green of the forest is at maximum intensity.
+Combine Bàu Sấu with the park's other activities: the gibbons at the Dao Tien Endangered Primate Species Centre, night drives from park HQ, and the extensive bird list of over 350 species.
 For visitors who want a genuine encounter with southern Vietnam's remaining lowland forest and wildlife, Cát Tiên is the most practical option within range of HCMC.

 Insider Tips